joanramonraluy/charmchain/README.md

-# ✨ Charmchain — Decentralized Compliments on Minima
+# ✨ ChatCharm — Decentralized Compliments on Minima

 **Charmchain** is a decentralized social DApp built on the **Minima blockchain**.
 It allows users to send **short anonymous compliments** — called *charms* — to others nearby, fully **peer-to-peer**, **private**, and **rewarded**.